codeezzi/utility/README.md

 ### Pull Requests
 - Only Pull Requests **joined with an Issue** and matching the **naming-conventions** (See Folders and Files) will be merged!
-- If there is no Issue joined in the PR your PR will be labled as **spam** and closed.
+- If there is no Issue joined in the PR your PR will be labeled as **spam** and closed.
-- If your code don't passes the Checks your PR will be labled as **"invalid"** and the Issue stays open for the next PR!
+- If your code don't passes the Checks your PR will be labeled as **"invalid"** and the Issue stays open for the next PR!
 - If your PR doesn't follow the Contributing Guidelines of this Repository it will be also marked as **spam** and closed!

 ## Getting Started